csjoey/108game_client/planning.md

 5. Take place in 2020, the next leap year
   * Theme based on modern era? incorporate election memes
-  * Apocolyptic setting based on redneck + wallstreet uprising when trump loses the election

 ### Types of Tyles